egor-romanov/chatgpt-retrieval-plugin/README.md

 All you need to do is specifying a few environment variables (optionally point to an existing saved Index json file).
 Note that metadata filters in queries are not yet supported.
 For detailed setup instructions, refer to [`/docs/providers/llama/setup.md`](/docs/providers/llama/setup.md).

+#### Supabase

+[Supabase](https://supabase.com/blog/openai-embeddings-postgres-vector) offers an easy and efficient way to store vectors via [pgvector](https://github.com/pgvector/pgvector) extension for Postgres Database.
+[You can use Supabase CLI](https://github.com/supabase/cli) to set up a whole Supabase stack locally or in the cloud or you can also use docker-compose, k8s and other options available.
+For a hosted/managed solution, try [Supabase.com](https://supabase.com/) and unlock the full power of Postgres with built-in authentication, storage, auto APIs, and Realtime features.
+For detailed setup instructions, refer to [`/docs/providers/supabase/setup.md`](/docs/providers/supabase/setup.md).

 ### Running the API locally